-The UTLC recommends the following editors for editing of scientific texts such as research articles or grant proposals.
-Please note that these are independent editors and are not associated with the UTLC.
-You will have to make arrangements about payment and contracts with these editors directly.
-The UTLC only provides the contact information as an additional service.
+UTLC recommends the following editors for the editing of scientific texts, such as research articles or grant proposals.
+Please note that these are independent editors who are not associated with UTLC.
+You will have to make arrangements about payment and contracts with these editors directly; UTLC only provides contact information as an additional service.

 Communicating good science in clear, well-written English can be challenging for non-native speakers.
 I can help you to meet this challenge by transforming the final draft of your paper into a polished text – well-structured, easy-to-read and free of errors in spelling, grammar, and punctuation – that is ready for submission to your journal of choice.